 When can New York City attractions reopen?

 The Empire State Building opened on July 20th and had announced plans beforehand to prevent visitors from having to touch anything on their way up to the observation deck, whether it’s an elevator button or a door handle.
 Once some attractions are open, we will be sure to visit them and keep you updated.
-Certain boat tours such as sailing tours are back already.
+Boat tours such as sailing tours are back already.

-Will we be required to wear masks in NYC?
+Do you have to wear masks in NYC?

 Masks are required to be worn when you can’t separate yourself from people by at least 6 feet.
 Officers will be handing out free masks in parks as well.
 Also, retailers have been telling their customers to wear masks or they cannot come into the store.